Honor and Duty

 Whether it’s renaming a restaurant, rebranding a racially-insensitive product, or removing monuments to Confederate leaders from public spaces, we’re seeing leaders who recognize their responsibility and are taking action that is within their power.

 There is a contingent of the population who see this as capitulating to political correctness, or “giving in” to the demands of a vocal minority.
-They fight for the status quo, ignoring the negative impact that these racial stereotyped representations may have to portions of our society.
+They fight for the status quo, ignoring the negative impact that these racial stereotyped representations may have on portions of our society.
 The underlying assumption is that social reform isn't possible, because human nature is inherently limited.

 As much as I like to point out how human nature is constant, there comes a time when we must recognize the need for change.
 Nor are we fixed in a certain morality; we’ve seen society update its expectations over the centuries, from the Emancipation Proclamation and the 14th Amendment to the Civil Rights Act, and more.